 Can you use a bubble flare instead of a double flare?

 The simple answer is no. The line and port are completely different and will not come close to sealing.
 When doing brake lines, you need to determine what type of flare you need for your car.
 One important thing to remember is to never use a single flare.
 Single flares are not durable enough to withhold the pressure and are to never be used on steel brake lines.

 Quality of Flares

 The braking system of a car is arguably one of the most important components when it comes to driving down the road.
-By knowing the subtle differences between double and bubble flared brake lines, you will save yourself from all of the stress and headaches.
+By knowing the subtle differences between double and bubble-flared brake lines, you will save yourself from all of the stress and headaches.
 The differences between the two flares are quite small but are very important when it comes to fitting brake lines on your vehicle.

 Did you enjoy reading our blog?
 If so, let us know by using promo code: BLOG10 at checkout and get 10% off of your order!

-Best of luck on your next project,
+Best of luck with your next project,

 The 4LTL team

 Great info for a novice like me.
 Thanks, I’ve bought my brake lines and tools from you.